BeastEngine/BeastEngine/README.md

 The current incarnation of BeastEngine is a spiritual successor to the previous project - this time with much smaller ambitions.
 I want to have fun with creating it, without any specific milestones or goals.
 I jump in and out of the codebase whenever I feel like it.

 The features I add are focused on 2D games.
-I wish to have some demo game(s) eventually, but I don't expect any full-fledged productions running on BeastEngine (at least in a recent future).
+I wish to have some demo game(s) eventually, but I don't expect any full-fledged productions running on BeastEngine (at least in the foreseeable future).

 ### Supported Platforms
 Currently, the project only supports Windows with DirectX 11.